Committees

 Golf Tournament Committee — 6 Committee Members, Commitment March - AugustCommittee Members

 This is a joint tournament with the Oregon/SW Washington CCIM Chapter.
 It is held at Langdon Farms Golf Club.
 The committee members help secure sponsorships, raffle prizes and determine the tournament events.
-Click here for more information on golf.
+Committee members need to be available the day of the tournament.

 -